Helping your Kids Understand the Value of Money and the Importance of Saving

 Our kids are inundated with the message that the acquisition of material possessions equals happiness.
 Raising them to understand the value of money and understand the importance of saving money are daunting tasks.
 I mean, why save money when you can just buy your happiness right now!

 I think that there are ways to try and counteract our culture, to give our kids the tools to successfully manage their money and become financially literate.
-So I have compiled some tips that I use with my own children.
+So I have compiled some tips that I use with my own children to help them understand the value of money.

 1) Model the behavior that you want to see in them.